girlscript/winter-of-contributing/Java/Fundamentals/OOPs Principals/OOPs_Principals_documentation.md

 <!-- Image stating the difference between states and behaviour -->
 ![state and behaviour](https://github.com/amitx007/winter-of-contributing/blob/Java/Java/Fundamentals/Assets/IMG1.jpg)
 - Now let us talk about classes.
 In layman term **Classes** are nothing but the logical description of how an object will behave and what are the states the object is going to have.
 - So let us take another **Example**.
 When you are creating a house, what is the first thing you do ?
 Yes you do the planning and make a sketch of it and if we make this sketch  with proper measurements and all, then it will be a **Blueprint**.
-So Blueprint will contain all the details and measuremnets of the floor ,cieling and how it will be designed .
+So Blueprint will contain all the details and measurements of the floor ,ceiling and how it will be designed .
 <!-- Image of a house (blueprint) -->
 ![class as a blueprint](https://github.com/amitx007/winter-of-contributing/blob/Java/Java/Fundamentals/Assets/IMG2.jpg)
 - Based on these logical descriptions which we call it as a Blueprint we build our house and now this house is a physical object .
 So like that in software domain too , we can think of the class as a blueprint of the house that describes the various characteristics .